Ruthild Hahne: Resistance

 Wilhelm Gerstel's other master students included Fritz Cremer and Cay-Hugo von Brockdorff.
-After the coming to power of the Nazis it was through these fellow students that Huhne came into contact with Wolfgang Thiess with whom she fell in love.
+After the coming to power of the Nazis it was through these fellow students that Hahne came into contact with Wolfgang Thiess with whom she fell in love.
 In 1941 they moved in together.
 Since 1938 Ruthild Hahne had been identified by the Gestapo as a member of the Red Orchestra ("Rote Kapelle"), a classification used by the authorities that included those believed to be involved in political activism or espionage activities on behalf of the Soviet Union.
 In the case of the Berlin Arts Academy there was indeed a resistance group among the arts students and Ruthild Hahne, reflecting her socialist beliefs, participated in it.

 Her apartment at Nachodstraße 20 in the Berlin quarter of Wilmersdorf became a meeting point for resistance members and appears to have been one of the places where she worked with comrades on production of "Die innere Front" ("The Home Front"), an illegal anti-government news-sheet.

 In Autumn 1942 the resistance cell was uncovered and its members were arrested on 21 October 1942.
 They faced the special "people's court" on 21 August 1943 and were convicted of performing illegal actions.
 Hahne's partner, Wolfgang Thiess, was sentenced to death and executed on 9 September 1943.
 Ruthild Hahne received a prison sentence of slightly less than five years.
 By this time, however, the world war had turned against Germany and the Soviet army had started a long advance from the east that would culminate in the capture of Berlin.
 In February 1945 Hahne was able to escape from the women's prison in Cottbus where she was being held: she now joined up with the Red army.
 War ended in May 1945 and in June 1945 Ruthilde Hahne returned to Berlin, penniless but free.
 She now lost no time in joining the Communist Party of Germany and when, in April 1946, within what would later become East Germany the party was controversially merged to form the new Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED), she was among the thousands who lost no time in signing their membership across to what quickly evolved to become the ruling party for a new kind of German dictatorship.